nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     specifying any tags after it.

 <box type="warning">
-**IMPORTANT:** Any command that require indexes (such as edit or delete) executed when the list of Udders is filtered will follow the indexing shown on the Udders list.
+**IMPORTANT:** This command require indexes to be executed when the list of Udders is filtered and will follow the indexing shown on the Udders list.
 </box>

 **Examples:**